dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

    - Blocks all traffic by default
    - Only allows requests to specific paths (/ords/r/marinedataregister)
    - Provides protection against common web attacks
+   - Works in conjunction with NSGs for comprehensive security

 ### Host-Level Firewall